 Selina then obtains an abandoned animal shelter as their new home from a man calling himself The Broker.
 Ivy and Harley move in, but before Ivy makes a final acceptance of Selina's offer, she surprises Selina and drugs her with truth serum-like spores.
 While Selina falls into a stupor, Ivy says that she wants total honesty between all of them if they are to trust one another.
 She then asks Selina to reveal the identity of the original Batman.
 Selina, using a mental discipline taught to her by Talia al Ghul, avoids the interrogation and gives Ivy and Harley a fabricated story about there being multiple Batmen over the years, and that she's had a personal relationship with more than one of them.

 Ivy and Harley accept this answer for the moment, and Ivy tries to make amends by growing all manner of exotic fruits for Selina.
 Meanwhile, Harley goes shopping.
 Later, Selina receives a message on her phone which shows Harley posing with Bruce Wayne.
 Knowing that the real Bruce is dead, and that the man with Harley is really Thomas Elliot (Hush), Selina takes Ivy to the restaurant where the picture was taken.
 She is shocked to see a Harlequin doll at the table, its head stabbed through with a knife.
-Harley's phone is next to it.
+Harley's phone is next to it, they manage to save Harley but later the women fight and part ways, returning things to the way they were earlier, back to where they all started; apart.

 Black Mask was reanimated as a member of the Black Lantern Corps (Black Mask wants revenge on Catwoman).
 After a fight against Selina, Black Mask, decided to meet the sister of Selina ( Maggie Kyle).
 Catwoman (with the help of Poison Ivy and Harley Quinn can stop Black Mask (Poison Ivy uses a plant - the plant disintegrates Black Mask).
 Later, Maggie (Maggie is no longer in coma) thinks Selina is under the influence of the demon-cat.
-Maggie wants to help free the soul of her sister.
+Maggie wants to help free the soul of her sister and therefore tries to exorcise her and when they didn't work; attempted to murder her, causing Selina great emotional trauma.

 Road Home: Catwoman